-HCV is hepatotrophic and lymphotrophic virus which may partly explain that Chronic hepatitis C virus infection is frequently associated with extra hepatic autoimmune phenomena and the presence of autoantibodies such as Antinuclear antibody[ANA], antismooth muscle antibody[ASMA], liver kidney microsomal antibodies [LKM Ab], mixed cryoglobulinaemia [MC] which is a benign lymphoproliferative disorder, autoimmune thyroiditis and Sjogren's like syndrome [3].
+HCV is hepatotrophic and lymphotrophic virus which may partly explain that Chronic hepatitis C virus infection is frequently associated with extra hepatic autoimmune phenomena and the presence of autoantibodies such as Antinuclear antibody[ANA], antismooth muscle antibody[ASMA], liver kidney percentage and mean fluorescence intensity (MFI) of microsomal antibodies [LKM Ab], mixed cryoglobulinaemia [MC] which is a benign lymphoproliferative disorder, autoimmune thyroiditis and Sjogren's like syndrome [3].
 IFN-a is a cytokine with potent effects of gene transcription and translation, leading to a variety of changes in cellular proteins and cell surface receptors.
 It has a role in immunomodulation against HCV [4].